Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Introduction

 Although marking different sentences as salient allows for some controllability over the content of the summary, desired summary content cannot be specified at the sub-sentence level.
 Further, labeling sentences as salient via $n$-gram overlap does not directly take the predicate-argument structure of the text into account, which could result in a lower-quality supervision signal that misidentifies which particular instance of an $n$-gram is salient.

 In this work, we propose to condition the summary generation on salient sub-sentence level spans which are identified by reasoning about the predicate-argument relations in the text.

 We mark noun phrases (NPs) in the input document as salient if the predicate-argument relation they participate in is present in the gold summary (\S\ref{sec:qa_supervision}).
 This idea is implemented using automatic question generation (QG) and answering (QA).
 For each NP, a wh-question that is answered by the NP is generated from the text.
-Then, the NP is marked as salient if the corresponding wh-question is correctly answered in the gold summary according to an automatic QA model, resulting in a more precise, sub-sentence level supervision signal (see Fig.~\ref{fig:intro_fig}).
+Then, the NP is marked as salient if the generated wh-question is correctly answered in the gold summary according to a learned QA model, resulting in a more precise, sub-sentence level supervision signal (see Fig.~\ref{fig:intro_fig}).

 The QA-based salience signal is incorporated into a two-stage summarization model (\S\ref{sec:model}).
 First, a phrase salience classifier is trained to identify which NPs in the document are salient.
 Then, the predicted salient spans are marked in the input document with special tokens and used to conditionally generate a summary of the document with a fine-tuned BART model \citep{LLGGMLSZ20}.